 Student Loan Interest Deduction

-You can receive the deduction for the interest you paid on college loans during the tax year up to $2,500.
+You should be able to receive this tax deduction for any interest that you paid on qualified college loans during the tax year, up to a total of $2,500.

 Eligible loans for the student loan interest deduction

-Eligible college loans include both federal student loans and private student loans.
+Eligible college loans include all federal student loans and most private student loans.

-Examples of loans that are eligible for the student loan interest deduction include:
+Examples of college loans that are eligible for the student loan interest deduction include:

 - Subsidized Federal Stafford Loan

 - Unsubsidized Federal Stafford Loan